deity-io/falcon-platform-docs/docs/platform/payments/provider.md

 }
 ```

 Each provider has a package associated with it and a `config` object.
 You can use this config to pass data such as API keys to your provider.
-As per any config it's worth looking at which [config](/docs/platform/client/configuration) file should contain which configurations (to avoid sensitive data by commited to your repository).
+As per any config it's worth looking at which [config](/docs/platform/client/configuration) file should contain which configurations (to avoid sensitive data by committed to your repository).

 **Stripe** and **Cash on delivery** providers are both shipped with our `@deity/falcon-payments` package.